jonnyweatherly/aajonusnet/md/Interviews/Healthwatch Interview.md

 J: Good old Betsy.
 I miss that Betsy.
 We made butter and yogurt and everything from it.

-[Michael]: Well, I was wondering about your Polish connection.
+Michael: Well, I was wondering about your Polish connection.
 Were they drinking a lot of fermented milk?
 If you're letting it sit out, it is fermenting.
 The bacteria is breaking down the lactose.

 J: Yes.